 Moreover, students also complained about the late deliveries of their orders and unclear policies for the giving and encashment of commissions.

-In a video below, Medina issued a warning that he has all the info of the students who registered to the program.
+In the video below, Medina issued a warning that he has all the info of the students who registered for the program.